Janczur/SerwuSan/README.md

 ### Installation

-1. Clone the repo
+1. Go to the folder where you want to create the project and clone the repository
 ```sh
 git clone https://github.com/StBlackJesus/SerwuSan.git
 ```
-2. Install dependencies
+2. Install application and dependencies
 ```sh
 composer install
 ```
 3. Connect your database
-rename ".env.example" file to ".env" and porovide valid credentials
+rename ".env.example" file to ".env" and provide valid credentials
 ```sh
 DB_DATABASE=your_database_name
 DB_USERNAME=username